-Current Operations
+Operations

-The Highway Program continues to reimburse a large percentage of state expenditures for approved transportation projects.
-The financial assurance provided by the Highway Program is unusual, among federal programs, in that:
+The present FAHP continues to reimburse a large percentage of state expenditures for approved highway projects.
+The financial assurance provided by the FAHP is unusual among federal programs in that:

-- the Highway Program is based on dedicated revenues, from a user-tax source, deposited in the HTF; - the budget and contract authority, as described in Step 2 below, of the FHWA is established by a multi-year authorization act rather than annually through appropriation acts; and - contract authority is not at risk during the annual appropriations process (as budget authority is in most other federal programs), although an appropriations act is required to liquidate obligations.
+- The FAHP is based on dedicated revenues, from a user-tax source, deposited in a dedicated trust fund (the HTF); - The budget and contract authority of the FHWA is typically established by a multi-year authorization act rather than annually through appropriation acts (see "-History" above); and - Contract authority is not at risk during the annual appropriations process (as budget authority is in most other federal programs), although an appropriations act is required in order to liquidate obligations.

-The process for reimbursing state expenditures may be summarized in three steps: Step 1, Authorization; Step 2, Obligation; and Step 3, Program Implementation.

-Step 1, Authorization, is the most critical step in establishing overall spending authority for federal highway funding.
-Authorizing legislation extends the life of the Highway Program and HTF collections, sets Highway Program objectives and provides formulas for determining the distribution or apportionment of available resources among the states.
-The existence of the dedicated revenues in the Highway Account of the HTF and the existence of multi-year contract authorizations are designed to help make available a predictable and uninterrupted flow of reimbursements to the states.
-The risk of contract authority lapsing between authorizing acts is minimal since sufficient unobligated balances generally exist that cover gaps in coverage between multi-year reauthorization acts.
+The process for reimbursing state expenditures may be summarized in three steps: authorization, obligation and program implementation.
+The authorization step is the most critical step in establishing overall spending authority for federal highway funding.
+Authorizing legislation extends the life of the FAHP and the collections that fund the HTF, sets FAHP objectives and provides formulas for determining the distribution or apportionment of available resources among the states.
+The existence of the dedicated revenues in the Highway Account of the HTF and the existence of multi-year (or under interim authorizations, multi-month) contract authorizations are designed to help to make available a predictable and uninterrupted flow of reimbursements to the states.
+The risk of contract authority lapsing between authorizing acts is minimal since sufficient unobligated balances generally exist that cover gaps in coverage between multi-year (or multi-month) reauthorization acts.

-Step 2, Obligation, is the process through which states make use of, or "obligate," the contract authority that has been apportioned or allocated to them in Step 1.
-Congress typically limits the amount of obligation authority ("OA") that states may use annually.
-To whatever extent that a state's OA is set below its authorization, the unobligated balance for that state is increased.
-These unobligated balances provide available funds, from which the FHWA allows states to draw, when there is a lapse between authorization acts.
-Under current law the unobligated balances do not otherwise entitle the states to additional funds.
+The second step, obligation, is the process through which states make use of, or "obligate," the contract authority that has been apportioned or allocated to them in the authorization process (Step 1).
+Congress typically limits the amount of Obligation Authority that states may use annually.
+To whatever extent that a state's Obligation Authority is set below its authorization, the unobligated balance for that state is increased.
+These unobligated balances provide available funds, from which the FHWA allows states to draw, when there is a lapse period between authorization acts.
+But under current law the unobligated balances do not otherwise entitle the states to additional funds.

-Step 3, Program Implementation, leads to actual receipt of federal funds by states.
-Program implementation methods vary state-by-state.
-States are permitted to make use of Advance Construction ("A/C") and partial conversion of A/C to obligate varying amounts of federal funds to an eligible project from Federal Fiscal Year to Federal Fiscal Year, depending on how much of the state's OA is available from the Highway Program and is desired for such use by the state.
+The third step, program implementation, leads to actual receipt of federal funds by states.
+FAHP implementation methods vary state-by-state.
+States are permitted to make use of Advance Construction and partial conversion of Advance Construction in order to obligate varying amounts of federal funds to an eligible project from FFY to FFY, depending on how much of the state's Obligation Authority is available from the FAHP and is desired for such use by the state.